aiexplorations/kay-gee-go/README.md

 - **CreateRelationship**: A function that creates a relationship between two concepts in the Neo4j database using a Cypher query.
 It ensures that the concepts are created if they do not already exist.

 - **connectToNeo4jWithRetry**: A helper function that attempts to connect to the Neo4j database multiple times, logging the attempts and errors.
 It validates the connection parameters before attempting to connect.

+# Build process

+1. Run `docker-compose up --build` to start the application and Neo4j.
+2. The application will automatically start building the knowledge graph from the seed concept "Artificial Intelligence".
+3. If you want to change the seed concept, you can do so by modifying the `seedConcept` variable in the `main` function in `cmd/kg-builder/main.go`.
+Option to provide the seed concept via a command line argument is in development.